Tyler-OBrien/CouchDB-Pages/docs/Quick_Start.md

 Unix Protected Setting will make the files only readable/writable by root.

 If you are using a distro that uses systemd, [here's a unit file you can use to run it as a service easily](systemd-setup.md).

+If you intend to use CouchDB-Pages behind Nginx, [here's some config info](nginx.md).
+There's some configuration changes and headers it expects.